Lexus LBX Review 2024

 Overall verdict on the Lexus LBX

 “The Lexus LBX is the smallest car the premium Japanese brand has built to date and provides plenty of appeal if you’re thinking about downsizing.
 It’s well built and looks the part, with a wide-range of paint and trim options allowing owners to get just the car they want.
-While it’s definitely great to drool over, the all-new hybrid engine isn’t quite as refined as you’d expect.
+While it’s definitely great to drool over, the hybrid powertrain isn’t quite as refined as you’d expect.
 But used as a city car, the little Lexus LBX excels.”

 The LBX (short for Lexus Breakthrough Crossover) is a compact SUV based on the same underpinnings as parent company Toyota’s Yaris Cross.
 While it’s available with four-wheel drive, owners who spend most of their time in towns and cities will be just as happy with the front-wheel-drive model.
+Find out all you need to know in our Lexus LBX review.

 The LBX places a strong emphasis on bold exterior styling, which certainly sets it apart from the competition.
 There’s a cool front end, with a very distinctive grille that adds a twist to those of other Lexus models and is complimented by the merging of daytime running lights and headlights into one unit for a seamless look.